STUDYING ABROAD IN A PANDEMIC: HEALTH AND SAFETY AT AEF

 YELLOW AREA: Traveling allowed within your region of residence (Tuscany).
 Swimming pools, gyms and ski resorts are closed.
 Non-contact outdoor sporting events are open.
 Theaters and cinemas may open as of March 27 with an audience of no more than 25% of typical capacity (max 200 inside, max 400 outside).
 Museums are open from Monday to Friday, with the exception of public holidays (reservations are highly recommended).
 Shopping centers are closed on weekends.
 At restaurants and bars (cafés), consumption at the table is allowed for a maximum of four people per table.
 Each region determines autonomously if and how to impose restrictions on in-person school classes.

-WHITE AREA: (contagion level <50 positive cases for every 100,000 inhabitants) No additional restrictions beyond the following: correct wearing of PPE, respect of social distancing, no events/openings that lead to gatherings.
+WHITE AREA: No additional restrictions beyond the following: correct wearing of PPE, respect of social distancing, no events/openings that lead to gatherings.

-As of June 28th, all Italy is classified white.
+As of October 11th, all regions are classified white.

 Entry from the countries of the European Union and the Schengen Area, Japan, Canada and the United States of America

-As of June 2021, the Ministry of Health has provided for the use of the Covid-19 Green Certificate for entry into Italy from countries of the European Union and from Japan, Canada and the United States of America.
+As of June 2021, the Ministry of Health has provided for the use of the Covid-19 Green Certificate (Green Pass) for entry into Italy from countries of the European Union and from Japan, Canada and the United States of America.
+To know more on the Green Pass:

 The certification of successful completion of the vaccination cycle must relate to one of the four vaccines approved by the European Medicines Agency: Comirnaty from Pfizer-BioNtech, Moderna, Vaxzevria, Jansen (Johnson & Johnson).